Alternative Break in Roatan Honduras

 - Free choice nightly activities with new friends

-- Must be capable and willing to perform half day of hard manual labor and or other community needs such as painting projects
+- Must be capable and willing to perform full day of hard manual labor and or other community needs such as painting projects

-- Must be willing to do individual fundraising
+- Must be willing to do individual & group fundraising

 - Provide a $250 deposit for trip upon acceptance

 Check out last year’s recap video HERE.
 For more information, please email firstname.lastname@example.org

 Applications for the Spring 2019 trip are now CLOSED.